Thiago099/voxel-modeler-2/README.md

 # voxel-modeler-2

-This is a open source free software made in javascript to create voxel art
+This is an open source free software made in javascript to create voxel art.

+It has a variety of tools and features to help you create your models, then you can either render them or export it as geometry and texture.

 ### link:
 https://thiago099.github.io/voxel-modeler-2/